fbpx Skip to main content

 Microdiscectomy Surgery Recovery

 The good news is that a microdiscectomy can result in noticeable pain relief and a swift return to your regular life.
 In most cases, full recovery takes about 12 weeks.
-Of course, your surgeon will provide guidance on when you can resume exercising and your regular daily routines.
+Of course, your surgeon will guide you on when you can resume exercising and your regular daily routines.
 A full recovery is predicated on following best practices for preparing for surgery and your doctor’s aftercare instructions which may include physical therapy.

 The First 24-Hours